 People of all ages are impacted by both positive and negative life experiences in big ways.
 Our expressive writing prompts can provide them with an opportunity to consider their deep thoughts related to their life experiences.

 Furthermore, it is an especially effective and free tool anyone can use when dealing with the traumatic experience of their lives.

-Counselors, teachers, parents, relatives, or caregivers of any sort may find that expressive writing is a useful tool for helping children develop into healthy, productive adults.
+Counselors, teachers, parents, relatives, or caregivers of any sort may find that expressive and therapeutic writing is a useful tool for helping children develop into healthy, productive adults.

 It’s worth noting, once again, that expressive writing may help the writer uncover the deep thoughts and emotions that are related to an event and can teach them how to sort through those feelings.
 This is one of the top benefits of this writing form, in our view.